gijit/gi/README.md

 * import of packages (e.g. import "fmt") on linux doesn't appear to be working.
 * imports of binary Go packages in general need some help.
+* chan/select/goroutines are not implemented; init()
+  functions and full ahead-of-time compile of packages is not done.

 # overview